telepist/c64-rom-collector/README.md

 The system handles the complexities of C64 game naming conventions, multi-part games, and different ROM formats to build a clean, well-organized collection of Commodore 64 games.

+## Platform Support

+The tool runs on both Unix-like systems (Linux, macOS) and Windows:
+- For Unix-like systems and Git Bash: Use `c64_manager.sh`
+- For Windows Command Prompt: Use `c64_manager.cmd`

+All commands described below work identically on both platforms - just use the appropriate script for your environment.

 ## Tools Included

 The package provides a unified command-line interface with the following commands: